bhuvighosh3/Comparitive-Analysis-of-Tree-Based-and-Hill-Climb-Search-Based-CPDs-for-Evidential-Inferencing/README.md

    - Anxious: 0.8921

 ## Conclusion
-This project highlights the use of Probabilistic Graphical Models (PGMs) for understanding and predicting postnatal depression.
-The analysis compares two structure learning methods: Tree-Based Bayesian Networks and Hill Climb Search-Based Networks.
-The results show a significant difference in accuracy between the two models, with the Hill Climb Search-Based Network achieving a much higher accuracy.
-The study also provides valuable insights into the conditional dependencies among variables and demonstrates the effectiveness of variable elimination for inference.
-Overall, this project contributes to understanding the application of PGMs in healthcare, especially in predicting mental health conditions such as postnatal depression.
+- This project demonstrates the use of Probabilistic Graphical Models (PGMs) to predict postnatal depression.
+- **Hill Climb Search-Based Network** outperformed the **Tree-Based Bayesian Network** in accuracy (~99.59% vs. ~61.50%).
+- Significant conditional dependencies were found between variables.
+- Effective variable elimination techniques were applied for inference.
+- The analysis highlights PGMs' potential in healthcare, particularly for predicting mental health conditions.